GLRJr/sample-project/README.md

 This is the Sample Project for Interns to familiarize themselves with the React-Native framework.

-Be sure to update file paths in the import statement to where you have the files saved.
+Be sure to update file paths in the import statements to where you have the files saved.